Thomas Rawls: 2015 season

 On November 22, 2015, Rawls broke the Seahawks franchise rookie record for rushing yards (209).
 Rawls also made NFL history as the first player with 250-plus scrimmage yards, a rushing touchdown and a receiving touchdown in the same game.
-Rawls continued his breakout campaign with touchdowns against the Steelers and Vikings in Weeks 12 and 13, respectively.
+Rawls continued his breakout campaign with touchdowns against the Pittsburgh Steelers and Minnesota Vikings in Weeks 12 and 13, respectively.
 With the performance vs the Vikings earning Rawls the Pepsi NFL Rookie of the Week honors.

 On December 13, 2015, Rawls' successful rookie season was cut short after suffering a fractured ankle on the Seahawks opening drive against the Baltimore Ravens that forced Rawls to be out for the season.
 Rawls had 6 carries for 44 yards before he was injured.
 Rawls had 147 carries for 830 yards and 4 rushing touchdowns and 1 receiving touchdown in his successful rookie season.
 On December 15, 2015, Rawls was placed on Injured Reserve.
 He was voted to be in the PFWA All-Rookie Team (2015).

 2016 season

-On September 11, 2016, Rawls had 12 carries for 32 yards and 3 catches for 26-yards in the season opener against the Miami Dolphins.
-He left the following game after suffering a fractured fibula and finished the Week 2 loss with 7 rushing attempts for -7 yards.
-He helped win a game on Sunday, December 4 against the Carolina Panthers, as the Seahawks manhandled the Panthers with a final score of 40-7.
+In Week 2, Rawls left the game after suffering a fractured fibula and finished the loss with 7 rushing attempts for −7 yards against the Los Angeles Rams.
+He helped win a game on Sunday, December 4 against the Carolina Panthers, as the Seahawks manhandled the Panthers with a final score of 40–7.
 He finished the 2016 regular season with 349 rushing yards and three rushing touchdowns.
-He holds the Seahawks' record for most yards in a postseason game (161), accomplished on January 7, 2017, versus the Detroit Lions in the Wild Card Round.
+He holds the Seahawks' record for most yards in a postseason game (161), accomplished on January 7, 2017, versus the Detroit Lions in the Wild Card Round in the 26–6 victory.